 The cam cover bushings were replaced due to contamination from the acid after de-chroming.

 Read: Remove/Install Sportster Cam Bushings

-Financially, it would have been more profitable for me to part the bike out, but I couldn't have done that.
-Not to a low production-year motorcycle with matching case numbers.
+Financially, it would have been more profitable to part out a basket case motorcycle like this, but this was a very low production-year Sportster with matching case numbers.